The River Of God

 It ran in the dry places like a river.

-You will find that Psalm 105 is an outline of the Old Testament, which might be worth remembering if you ever need a quick overview.
-But the point I’d like to make now is that in the midst of this summary God saw reason to include the event of Moses striking the rock and the water flowing forth to run “in the dry places like a river“.
+It is from Psalm 105, which, it’s worth noting, is an outline of the history of Israel.
+That’s a good thing to keep in mind if you ever need a quick overview of the Old Testament.
+But the point I’d like to make now is that in the midst of this summary God saw reason to include Moses striking the rock in order to bring forth water “in the dry places like a river.”
 You can find the expanded version of this event in Exodus 17.
-It tells the story of the Israelites crying out to Moses that they were thirsty and then God telling Moses to strike a certain rock with his staff for water.
-And, when He struck it, the water poured forth.
-This is important because it was symbolic of Jesus, the rock of our salvation, being struck for our transgressions.
+It tells the story of the Israelites crying out to Moses that they were thirsty and then God instructing Moses to strike a certain rock with his staff.
+This event was important because of its symbology of Jesus, the rock of our salvation, being struck for our transgressions.

-With this in mind, let us jump forward to John 7:37-38 in the last days of Jesus on earth:
+Let’s now compare this Old Testament passage with John 7:37-38 which describes the last days of Jesus on earth:

-Here again Jesus Himself is pointing to a river that was to come and was yet at hand.
-This river would not flow across land however but would rather flow in the spirit across time and through the hearts of men through the ages.
+Here again Jesus himself is pointing to a river that was to come and was yet at hand; however, it would not flow across land but instead it would flow in the spirit across time and through the hearts of men.
 This “river” would be the Church of Jesus, the Christ.
-It would be like a river that began at the foot of the cross and which would meandered through time to our present day.
-It still flows from 2000 years ago to our present day and time, and it will flow to the end, the very last second of time as we know it.
-It was never in danger of drying up.
-At no time was it in danger of being dammed or dispersed by the hand of man, though lots of blood has flowed, lots of tears have been cried, and lots of resources have been expended in such endeavors.
+It would be like a river that began at the foot of the cross and which would meander through time.
+It has flowed from 2000 years ago to our present day, and it will flow to the end of time.
+And this river was never in danger of drying up either, nor was it ever in danger of being dammed or dispersed by the hand of Man, though lots of blood has flowed, lots of tears have been cried, and lots of resources have been expended in such endeavors.

 Also, this river can be traced.
-When we look back over time, the teachings of Jesus have not changed.
-That is not to say that there have never been any false teachers who have wanted to dig their own canals.
-There have always been those, just as there is today.
-It was prophesied by the source of the river itself.
+When we examine history, the teachings of Jesus have not changed.
+That’s not to say that there have never been any false teachers who have wanted to dig their own canals.
+There have always been those, just as there are today.
+Such was prophesied by the source of the river itself.
 Man is at war with God and his rebellion takes on many forms.
 But we can be comforted in knowing that no man will ever stop this river: